Awkward post-exhibition feelings revealed

 Artists; have you ever felt uncomfortable about a show or work you've put up for public display?
 Talk to me.

 I know we are all hyper-critical of our output, so I will finish be reiterating that there were many great things about this project.
-I just wanted to try and unpack some of the weirdness I felt; it might be useful for next time.
+I wanted to try and unpack some of the discomfort I felt; it might be useful for next time.

 Read about ARTEFACT: oxfordgallery.org.nz/exhibitions